 - one-way exhaustion for goods first put on the market in the EEA.

-The draft SI is silent on the issue of imports of products from third countries.
-However, Silhouette and Laserdisken will be 'retained EU case law' under section 6 of the European Union (Withdrawal) Act 2018.
-As a consequence, the principles laid down in these cases will continue to apply after exit day unless and until the Supreme Court or Parliament decides otherwise: There will be no change to international exhaustion or reversion to a concept of implied licence on Brexit.
+The SI is silent on the issue of imports of products from third countries.
+At present, section 6 of the European Union (Withdrawal) Act 2018 provides that Silhouette and Laserdisken will be 'retained EU case law' and will apply to any 'retained EU law' which includes such provisions as section 12 of the Trade Marks Act 1994.
+As a consequence, the principles laid down in these cases will continue to apply after the transition period unless and until the Supreme Court or Parliament decides otherwise: There will be no change to international exhaustion or to a concept of implied licence.

-Despite the fact that there is no similar case law in relation to other harmonised rights namely designs, databases and semiconductor chip topography rights, there is little reason to think that Silhouette and Laserdisken will not be considered as applicable retained case law.
+Despite the fact that there are no similar cases in relation to other harmonised rights namely designs, databases and semiconductor chip topography rights, there is little reason to think that Silhouette and Laserdisken will not be considered as applicable retained case law.

 Patents – imports from the EEA

-The position post Brexit in relation to exhaustion of patents rights, and indeed other IP rights, is dealt with by part 2 of the draft SI.
+The position after the transition period in relation to exhaustion of patents rights, and indeed other IP rights, is dealt with by part 2 of the SI.
 It provides that:

-- was, before exit day, an enforceable EU right relating to the exhaustion of rights of the owner of an intellectual property right under articles 34 to 36 [TFEU] or articles 11 to 13 [EEA Agreement]; and
+- was, before [IP completion day [i] ], an enforceable EU right relating to the exhaustion of rights of the owner of an intellectual property right under articles 34 to 36 [TFEU] or articles 11 to 13 [EEA Agreement]; and

 - is retained EU law by virtue of section 4 of the European Union (Withdrawal) Act 2018

-has the same effect on or after exit day, despite the United Kingdom not being a Member State, as it had immediately before exit."
+has the same effect on or after [IP completion day], despite the United Kingdom not being a Member State, as it had immediately before exit."

 Patents – imports from third countries